|Creator:||French, John Raymond.|

 In 1859, French married Eliza A. Montgomery and was also admitted to the bar.
 He entered into a legal partnership with his brother George G. French and practiced law in Mexico, New York.

 French began teaching as a professor of mathematics at Genesee College in 1864.
 While a professor, he earned his Doctor of Law from Allegheny College.
-In 1871, French became the first dean of the College of Liberal Arts and a professor of mathematics at Syracuse University, which had just been founded in 1870.
+French became a professor of mathematics at Syracuse University in 1871, which had just been founded in 1870.
+In 1878, French became the first dean of the College of Liberal Arts.
 While in Syracuse, French was also involved in the University Avenue Methodist Episcopal Church, serving as trustee, steward, Sunday-school superintendent, chorister, and secretary of the board of trustees.

 In 1895, he was made Vice Chancellor to Chancellor James Roscoe Day at Syracuse University and served in the position until his death in April of 1897.
 After his death, a professorship of civil engineering was named in his honor, which today is known as the John Raymond French Distinguished Professor of Mathematics.